jake106/prem_pred/README.md

 - [ ] Add weights to training data such that previous team performance matters much less than performance in the current league
 - [ ] Add season start and end dates to better capture proportion of way through a season a match is played
 - [ ] Implement the ability to simulate a match result based on a simple query
-- [ ] Automate fetching latest match data and future fixtures
-    - [ ] Then automate evaluations scripts to only evaluate up to latest fetch
+- [ ] Automate evaluations scripts to only evaluate models up to latest data fetch
 - [ ] Improve documentation
     - [ ] Finish README
         - [ ] Add more examples for usage as features are added
-    - [ ] Improve logo (it's currently terrible)
+    - [ ] Improve logo

 ### Version 1.0 onward
 - [ ] Add prediction models for corners
 - [ ] Add flexibility to predict matches in other leagues
 - [ ] Add framework to fetch bookies odds and compare with predictions
+- [ ] Automate changing seasons so the model requires less reconfiguring between seasons
 - [ ] Simulate betting strategies
     - [ ] Add backtesting framework